Regularization in Deep Learning with Python Code

 Regularization is a technique which makes slight modifications to the learning algorithm such that the model generalizes better.
 This in turn improves the model’s performance on the unseen data as well.

-Let’s consider a neural network which is overfitting on the training data as shown in the image below.
+Let’s consider a neural network that is overfitting on the training data as shown in the image below:

 Regularization reduce overfitting